tjungblu/octosql-plugin-etcdsnapshot/README.md

 # OctoSQL Plugin for ETCD

 This is a plugin to run queries against etcd snapshots and raw database folders.
-This plugin is compatible with the key layout of Kubernetes.
+This plugin is compatible with the key layout of Kubernetes and OpenShift.

-*Values are not supported (yet).*

 The very basic example is listing all keys: